 The rules sound complicated but they’re actually pretty easy to pick up.
 Once your kids play a couple of times, they’ll have the game down pat and they’ll want to play again and again.

 The court is divided into six sections.
 On each side of the net, there is a section called the non-volley area or the kitchen.
 At the back of the court on both sides, there are two sections into which serves are made – just like in tennis.
 The net is 36” high at the ends, and 34” high in the middle.
-(The diagram here comes from Pickleball Canada’s introduction to the sport.)
+(The diagram comes from Pickleball Canada’s Basic Rules of Pickleball.)

 The server stands behind the baseline in the bottom right-hand corner facing the net.
 The serve is made by hitting the ball underhand with the racquet just below the waist without bouncing the ball.
 The ball must bounce in the opposite corner (diagonally across the court) beyond the opponent’s kitchen.